Eisenhower had a storied past, but it was time for a facelift.

-Eisenhower Golf Course has been a local, municipal golf course in Anne Arundel County for nearly 50 years.
-Over the years, the well loved course fell into disrepair.
-The greens became tired and riddled by draining issues and the infrastructure was in need of a major overhaul.
-The historic course was also the only course in the county that afforded African Americans and other minorities to learn to play the game of golf.
-So renovating while preserving its history and heritage played an important part in the redesign.
+Eisenhower Golf Course has been a local municipal golf course in Anne Arundel County for nearly 50 years, but the well-loved system fell into disrepair over the years.
+The greens became tired and riddled with draining issues, and the infrastructure needed a major overhaul.
+It was also the only one in the county that afforded African Americans and other minorities to learn to play the game of Golf.
+So renovating while preserving its history and heritage was influential in the redesign.

-The Preserve at Eisenhower Golf Course is the newest municipal course in the county.
-Image courtesy of Annapolis Discovered.
+The Preserve at Eisenhower Golf Course is the newest municipal course in the county—image courtesy of Annapolis Discovered.

-New fairways, greens and tee boxes at The Preserve.
+New fairways, greens, and tee boxes at The Preserve.
 Image courtesy of Annapolis Discovered.

-Sand pits were removed and replaced by hummocks as a greener alternative.
-Image courtesy of Annapolis Discovered.
+Sandpits were removed and replaced by hummocks as a greener alternative—image courtesy of Annapolis Discovered.